AppSecure-nrw/security-belts/green/ensure-only-using-components-which-are-under-active-development.md

 ## Benefits

 - All software components are up-to-date and receive security patches for discovered vulnerabilities.
-- Modern technologies help to minimize your attack surface.
+- Newer technologies help to minimize your attack surface (e.g., use latest TLS version)
 - Simplifies effective implementation of other belt activities.

 ## Assessment